Daniel-Rosales-DevOps/k0sctl-bootstrap/README.md

 # How It Works

-Instead of manually setting up each server, you define your entire cluster—all your controller and worker nodes—in a single YAML configuration file (k0sctl.yaml).
+Instead of manually setting up each server, you define your entire cluster, all your controller and worker nodes—in a single YAML configuration file (k0sctl.yaml).

 Then, you simply run one command: `k0sctl apply`.